olomono/atm/algorithm.md

 	message is signed by a signing mechanism
 	AND message is encrypted
 	AND message has trust message structure
-	AND (sender is recipient OR owner is sender)
+	AND trust message is intended for ATM (i.e., the 'usage' attribute contains ATM's namespace) )
-)
+	for (owner in owners)
-	if (key of senderFingerprint is authenticated)
+		if (sender is account OR sender is owner) if (key of senderFingerprint is authenticated)
-		authenticate(owner, fingerprints, false)
+				authenticate(owner, fingerprintsForAuthentication, false)
-		distrust(owner, fingerprints, false)
+				distrust(owner, fingerprintsForDistrusting, false)
 			else
-		cacheTrustMessageData(owner, fingerprint, senderFingerprint, true)
+				cacheTrustMessageData(owner, fingerprintsForAuthentication, senderFingerprint, true)
-		cacheTrustMessageData(owner, fingerprint, senderFingerprint, false)
+				cacheTrustMessageData(owner, fingerprintsForDistrusting, senderFingerprint, false)
 ```

 ## Subroutines